Allentown, Pennsylvania: Roads

 There are 314.10 mi of public roads in Allentown, 26.16 mi of which are maintained by the Pennsylvania Department of Transportation (PennDOT) and 287.94 mi that are maintained by the city as of 2022.

 The most prominent highway passing through Allentown is I-78, which runs concurrently with PA 309 along an east–west alignment across the southern portion of the city.
 I-78 runs from Lebanon County in the west to the Holland Tunnel and Lower Manhattan in the east, while PA 309 runs from Philadelphia in the south to the Wyoming Valley in the north.
 US 22 briefly passes through the northwestern corner of the city as it follows the Lehigh Valley Thruway along an east–west alignment; it runs from Cincinnati in the west to Newark in the east.

 There are nine major inbound roads to Center City: Airport Road, Cedar Crest Boulevard, Fullerton Avenue, Hamilton Boulevard, Lehigh Street, Mauch Chunk Road, MacArthur Road, Tilghman Street, and Union Boulevard.
 I-476, the Northeast Extension of the Pennsylvania Turnpike, passes to the west of the Allentown city limits.
 It runs from Plymouth Meeting outside Philadelphia in the south to I-81 at Clarks Summit in the north.

 Buses

 Public buses in Allentown are provided by LANta, a bus system serving Lehigh and Northampton counties.
 Allentown Transportation Center, located on N. 7th Street, serves as a major hub for LANTA buses.

 Multiple private bus lines serve Allentown at the intercity terminal at 325 Hamilton Street, including Trans-Bridge Lines and Greyhound Lines, offering direct bus service throughout the day to Port Authority Bus Terminal in Manhattan and intermediate points, and Fullington Trailways, which offers direct service to Williamsport, Hazleton, Philadelphia, and intermediate points.
 Martz Trailways stops in Allentown as part of its route between Scranton/Wilkes-Barre and Philadelphia and its commuter routes to New York City, which are part of the Amtrak Thruway that connects Amtrak trains at 30th Street Station in Philadelphia with the Lehigh Valley and Northeastern Pennsylvania.
-Public parking in the city is managed by the Allentown Parking Authority.
+Uptown Vans offers service to Newark, New Jersey, Union City, New Jersey, and New York City Public parking in the city is managed by the Allentown Parking Authority.